Combination locks

-As a law-abiding citizen and patriotic American, I would like to participate in our fight against terrorism.
+As a law-abiding citizen and a patriotic American, I would like to participate in our fight against terrorism.
 I agree that we must stop the terrorists at the border.

 I have crossed the border a few times, so I have an idea that may help.
 Sometimes the customs agents ask you questions to see if you’re really an American citizen.
-I don’t think they care how you answer the questions, but rather, they’re really just checking to see if you speak English.
+I don’t think they care how you answer the questions, but rather, they’re just checking to see if you speak English.
 I heard a story of an American family who was trying reenter the United States, but all their luggage, credit cards, and passports were stolen from their hotel room.
 They reported the theft and then flew back home without passports.
 Customs refused to let them through without passports or some form of identification.
 The customs agent asked them a lot of questions.
 Finally, the mother lost it and shouted, “We’re Americans!
 We only speak English!”
 Well, that was enough for the agent to wave everyone through!

 We have a cabinet in our UIC Spanish department where the exams are stored so all the instructors have access to them.
 The cabinet had a combination lock so we wouldn’t need to make thirty plus keys.
 Well, even with the combination, not everyone could open the cabinet.
 On occasion, I had to help other instructors open the combination lock.
 Then, I noticed a pattern.
 Only instructors who were foreign-born had trouble opening the lock.

 So back to my fight against terrorism.
 One of the tests to test for citizenship and reentry to the U.S., in addition to all the previous ones that have been proven to be effective, would be to hand a combination lock to the person requesting to enter the U.S. Tell them the combination: 27 – 32 – 15.
 If they can’t open the lock, well, well, well!
 They will require more scrutiny!
 This will not pick out every terrorist, but it’s a step in the right direction.
-Don’t be surprised if terrorist camps begin offering training workshops on how to operate combination locks in order to circumvent the new security measures.
+Don’t be surprised if terrorist camps begin offering training workshops on how to operate combination locks to circumvent the new security measures.
 But I’m just trying to do my part.

 Reading has been my lifelong passion.
 I have always loved reading!
 Even when I went camping with my friend Jim, I took books along.
 He took this picture of me reading while I was so engrossed in reading.